 Uneven tire wear, chatty breaks, and a really bland interior rounded out the issues the 2005 Silverado’s had.

-WORST: 2008 Chevy Silverado 2500
+ONE OF THE WORST YEARS: 2008 Chevy Silverado 2500

 2008 was another bad year for the Chevy Silverado 2500 – a back-to-back situation since the 2007 Chevy 2500 was terrible, too.